-It has evolved over the years and now includes a full-featured Streaming Server component providing a set of modern and unique solutions for encrypted live data, audio and video streaming, mirroring or conferencing over the web and for the IoT .
+It has evolved over the years and now includes a full-featured Streaming Server component providing a set of standard, modern and unique solutions for encrypted live data, audio and video streaming, mirroring or conferencing over the web and for the IoT .
 Since recent releases UV4L has also been providing a RESTful API for the developers who want to implement their custom applications.

 Click here for some demos.
 Below is a list of the supported modules:

 - Streaming server with web front-end over HTTP/HTTPS and on-the-fly device control (features, manual).
 It also deploys a RESTful API for developers.

 - Native WebRTC extension for the Streaming Server

 - Jitsi Meet extension to broadcast live audio and video over the Web

 - Support for Janus WebRTC Gateway to join videoconferencing rooms on the cloud

 - UVC driver supporting webcams compliant with the Usb Video Class specifications (features, manual)

 - XScreen driver, a virtual device capturing a given portion of an X screen (features, manual)